SQL#

 e.g add a row to t2 when certain data is deleted on t1

-DELIMITER $$ -- change SQL delimiter from ';' to '$$' CREATE TRIGGER trig1 BEFORE INSERT -- can also use AFTER INSERT/DELETE/UPDATE ON t1 FOR EACH ROW BEGIN INSERT INTO t2 VALUES('action triggered'); INSERT INTO t2 VALUES(NEW.c1); -- add value of c1, to be added to t1, into t2 first IF NEW.c1 = 'x' THEN INSERT INTO t2 VALUES(NEW.c1); ELSEIF NEW.c1 = 'y' THEN INSERT INTO t2 VALUES('wrong value'); ELSE INSERT INTO t2 VALUES('default value'); END IF; END$$ -- CREATE command ends here DELIMITER ; -- change SQL delimiter back to ';'delete trigger:
+DELIMITER $$ -- change SQL delimiter from ';' to '$$' CREATE TRIGGER trig1 BEFORE INSERT -- can also use AFTER INSERT/DELETE/UPDATE ON t1 FOR EACH ROW BEGIN INSERT INTO t2 VALUES('action triggered'); INSERT INTO t2 VALUES(NEW.c1); -- add value of c1, to be added to t1, into t2 first IF NEW.c1 = 'x' THEN INSERT INTO t2 VALUES(NEW.c1); ELSEIF NEW.c1 = 'y' THEN INSERT INTO t2 VALUES('wrong value'); ELSE INSERT INTO t2 VALUES('default value'); END IF; END$$ -- CREATE command ends here DELIMITER ; -- change SQL delimiter back to ';'

 ER Diagrams#